 PAY YOUR FEES

-High school students are responsible for paying the Health Center Fee which can be paid via My Mission Portal or in person at the Office of Admissions & Records in SEC-118.
+High school students are responsible for paying the Health Center Fee which can be paid via My Mission Portal.

 Cost as a Dual Enrollment student